-Successful Implementation of Business Processes has big benefits to the organizations.
-But sometimes due to lack of evidence, we are not able to show the benefits to the organization and seem the disadvantage.
+Successful Implementation of Business Processes has big benefits for organizations.
+But sometimes due to lack of evidence, we are not able to show the benefits to the organization and see the disadvantages.

 But there are some pitfalls also we have experienced.
 We have discussed on Top 10 Pitfalls to avoid in Implementing BPM